-The Park Authority's RecPAC Summer Camp Program delivered high quality activities and projects in a structured recreation program to more than 4,200 in the summer of 2016.
-In a county as wealthy as ours is, it’s hard to believe that 69,657 people live in poverty and 19,178 of those are children under 18!
-These families must live on less than $24,250 a year and camps are out of their reach.
+In a county as wealthy as ours is, it’s hard to believe that 80,441 people live in poverty and 25,286 of those are children under 18!
+These families must live on less than $30,000 a year and camps are out of their reach.
+Fortunately, donors help bring many smiles by providing an enriching summer of Recreation (Rec) for these Pretty Awesome Children (PAC)!

 Despite significant budget cuts over the past several years, Rec-PAC continues to offer Fairfax County residents high quality service.
 Over 89% of parents are very or extremely satisfied with Rec-PAC.
 The program also produces significant results: